zoelawler/M3.2_lab2/README.md

 # web-dev-starter

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This is a webpage that is a mark up of a letter that will be hosted on a university intranet.

 ## Getting Started